NAU Teachers Academy

 Dual Major-Special and Elementary Education

 Programs for Career Changers: NAU Teacher Intern Preparation Program (TIPP)

 We also have programs that are attractive to Career Changers because they provide the flexibility to allow professionals with degrees outside of education to earn teaching certificates while working as teachers.
 The NAU Teacher Internship Preparation Program (TIPP) offers an innovative certificate program, allowing qualified candidates to complete requirements for a teaching certificate while they are serving as the paid teacher-of-record.
 Individuals with content expertise earn certification while meeting the needs of the schools.
-This program is currently available in Elementary Education and Special Education with plans to expand it to secondary program offerings this summer.
-Visit the TIPP program for more information on becoming a part of this program.
+This program is currently available in the MED Elementary Education with certification.
+Visit the TIPP web page for more information on becoming a part of this program.

-- Any tuition costs not paid by scholarships or grants are covered for Academy candidates in exchange for their future commitment (one year for each year of receiving the NAU Teachers’ Academy Scholarship), ensuring our teacher candidates can focus on what matters most – building a brighter future for Arizona.
+Any tuition costs not paid by scholarships or grants are covered for Academy candidates in exchange for their future commitment (one year for each year of receiving the NAU Teachers’ Academy Scholarship), ensuring our teacher candidates can focus on what matters most – building a brighter future for Arizona.
+Other benefits include:

 - Have remaining tuition costs after all other grants and tuition scholarships have been applied

 - Complete the Free Application for Federal Student Aid (FAFSA) for the current academic year

 - Complete the NAU Teach Grant Application and all other required steps for the TEACH Grant

 - Accept all eligible grant aid awarded including the TEACH grant

 - Enroll in your classes as a full-time student for each semester (Fall and Spring) the scholarship is awarded